-- vi.
-It is stated that the allegation that the 1st respondent again took 13 days time to execute LTOA agreement is wrong as the 1st respondent is not a signatory to the LTOA agreement.
+- v.
+It is stated that the allegation that the 1st respondent again took 17 days time to execute LTOA agreement is wrong as the 1st respondent is not a signatory to the LTOA agreement.
 By issuing the LTOA approval the role of 1st respondent as a nodal agency ends there itself.
-Therefore, any delay in concluding LTOA agreement by 1st respondent as alleged by the petitioner does not arise. - vii.
-Regarding the clause 11 (e) of the TSSP 2015 dated 01.06.2015 those who are covered under the said policy can avail other benefits as per the regulations but the facility of deemed banked energy from the date of synchronization to the date of open access agreement can be availed by the solar power developers who have synchronized their solar power plants on or after 25.03.2017 only (i.e., Regulation No. 1 of 2017 effective date being 25.03.2017). - viii.
+Therefore, any delay in concluding LTOA agreement by 1st respondent as alleged by the petitioner does not arise. - vi.
+Regarding the clause 11 (e) of the TSSP 2015 dated 01.06.2015 those who are covered under the said policy can avail other benefits as per the regulations but the facility of deemed banked energy from the date of synchronization to the date of open access agreement can be availed by the solar power developers who have synchronized their solar power plants on or after 25.03.2017 only (i.e., Regulation No. 1 of 2017 effective date being 25.03.2017). - vii.
 It is stated that the petitioner has referred to the Commission order dated 18.04.2018 which is regarding exemption of cross subsidy surcharge and additional surcharge and further, the Commission has addressed the matter of banking of 100% of energy shall be permitted for all captive and open access / scheduled consumers during all 12 months of the year, but the same did not address the banking of energy or compensation of energy by DISCOM shall be facilitated for the energy injected by the generator from the date of synchronization to the open access approval.
 Further, it is stated that as the scheduled / open access consumers will come into picture only after entering into any valid STOA / LTOA agreement.
-After execution of LTOA / STOA agreement only 100% banking facility can be extended to the open access / scheduled consumers. - ix.
-It is stated that the petitioner has sought LTOA approval and was granted on 01.11.2016, which is erroneous as the actual LTOA approval was granted on 06.04.2017. - x.
-Hence, the following is stated with regard to the petitioner's claim: - a) The petitioner's request to consider the energy injected from the date of synchronization to the date of open access approval as deemed banked energy and compensation of the same by TSSPDCL cannot be
+After execution of LTOA / STOA agreement only 100% banking facility can be extended to the open access / scheduled consumers.

-- considered, as there is no proviso or order / regulations as issued by Commission for providing deemed banking facility from the date of synchronization to the open access approval date prior to 25.03.2017. - b) Further, the solar policy at clause 11 (e) which is related to banking cannot be adopted in absence of the specific direction or orders from the Commission. - c) In addition, the Regulation No. 1 of 2017, which facilitates banking of energy from the date of synchronization to captive consumption to open access approval date which shall be applicable to the solar power plants that are synchronized after the date of issuance of regulation in the gazette dated 25.03.2017.
-As the petitioner has synchronized their 8.24 MW power plant on 07.10.2016 which is much prior to the date of issuance of Regulation No. No. 1 of 2017, the generator cannot be entertained to earn fruitful flexibilities given under the Regulation No. 1 of 2017 under retrospective basis. - d) Though the period of claim of banking of energy by the petitioner that is energy injected from the date of synchronization that is 07.10.2016 to open access agreement dated 19.04.2017 is partly covered after the effective date of Regulation No. 1 of 2017, but the regulation shall not be applicable to the petitioner and shall be applicable to solar power generators, who have synchronized their power plants after the effective date of applicability of Regulation No. 1 of 2017. - 15.
+- viii.
+Hence, the following is stated with regard to the petitioner's claim: - a) The petitioner's request to consider the energy injected from the date of synchronization to the date of open access approval as deemed banked energy and compensation of the same by TSSPDCL cannot be considered, as there is no proviso or order / regulations as issued by Commission for providing deemed banking facility from the date of synchronization to the open access approval date prior to 25.03.2017. - b) Further, the solar policy at clause 11 (e) which is related to banking cannot be adopted in absence of the specific direction or orders from the Commission. - c) In addition, the Regulation No. 1 of 2017, which facilitates banking of energy from the date of synchronization to captive consumption to open access approval date which shall be applicable to the solar power plants that are synchronized after the date of issuance of regulation in the gazette dated 25.03.2017.
+As the petitioner has synchronized their 3 MW power plant on 28.09.2015 which is much prior to the date of issuance of Regulation No. No. 1 of 2017, the generator cannot be entertained to earn fruitful flexibilities given under the Regulation No. 1 of 2017 under retrospective basis. - 16.
 The Southern Power Distribution Company of Telangana Limited (TSSPDCL) being the respondent No. 2 has filed counter affidavit stating as follows. - i.
-It is stated that the section 42 (3) of the Act, 2003 stipulates that "Where any person, whose premises are situated within the area of supply of a distribution licensee, (not being a local authority engaged in the business of distribution of electricity before the appointed date) requires a supply of electricity from a generating company or any licensee other than such distribution licensee, such person may, by notice, require the distribution licensee for wheeling such electricity in accordance with regulations made by the State Commission and the duties of the distribution licensee with respect to such supply shall be of a common carrier providing non-discriminatory open access."
+In this context, it is stated that the Section 42 (3) of the Act, 2003 postulates formulation of regulations for wheeling of electricity by a person whose premises are situated within the area of supply of a distribution licensee.